-The university alcohol policy expressly forbids possession and/or consumption of alcohol by students, employees or guests who are under the minimum legal drinking age of 21 years.
-Possession of drug paraphernalia and the use, manufacture, sale, or distribution of illegal drugs, whether on or off campus, by any student is also prohibited.
-In accordance with the Family Educational Rights and Privacy Act (FERPA), the Dean of Students or designee reserves the right to notify the parents/guardians of students under 21 years of age, and the parents/ guardians of dependent students, regardless of age, of any incident in which the student is found responsible for violating the alcohol and drug policy.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), the Vice President for Student Development and Dean of Students or designee reserves the right to notify the parents/guardians of students under 21 years of age, and the parents/ guardians of dependent students, regardless of age, of any incident in which the student is found responsible for violating the alcohol and drug policy.

-The Dean of Students or designee may notify parents or guardians of dependent students and/or the Director of Financial Services may receive written notice of action that results in deferred suspension, suspension, or dismissal.
+The Vice President for Student Development and Dean of Students or designee may notify parents or guardians of dependent students and/or the Director of Financial Services may receive written notice of action that results in deferred suspension, suspension, or dismissal.
 Parents or guardians, faculty advisors, and/ or coaches may also receive notice of disciplinary action any time it is deemed to be in the best interest of the student and the university to do so; however, disciplinary action is normally treated as confidential information.

-K. Posting Policy
+Posting Policy